7 Best Photography Insurance Companies

 We determined which insurance companies would be the best for your photography business with our in-house proprietary evaluation system.
 In evaluating, we focused on the customer’s needs.
 We paid particular interest to convenience, financial ratings (AM Best), customer service, types of policies offered, and the overall experience as a policyholder for a specific provider.

 Most people only care about insurance when they need it.
-We ensure that we’re recommending something that, should that moment come, you’ll feel comfortable with when you make a purchase.
+We ensure that we are recommending something that, should that moment come, you’ll feel comfortable with when you make a purchase.

 Frequently Asked Questions (FAQs)

 Photography insurance is a combination of policies to protect your business and equipment.
-You’ll want first-party coverage (property) for your equipment and, if you own a studio, furniture and the business itself.
-You’ll also want liability for any claims against your business.
+You will want first-party coverage (property) for your equipment and, if you own a studio, furniture, and the business itself.
+You will also want liability for any claims against your business.

 Liability insurance can provide coverage if someone is injured due to your work.
 Professional liability can help if, while developing pictures, you damage the only available copies of an event.
 Property insurance assists you if your equipment is stolen or broken by a named peril.

 Photographers will want to consider property and liability insurance.
-From there, it’ll depend on the type of business and what fits your needs the most.
+From there, it will depend on the type of business and what fits your needs the most.
 A broker like CoverWallet is a good option here as the broker can help you determine the right coverages for your business needs.

 Bottom Line

-As a photographer, you’re often invited to memorable moments in people’s lives.
+As a photographer, you are often invited to special moments in people’s lives.
 Your clients will want to know that you have the right insurance if something goes wrong.
-The Hartford is our best overall provider of photography insurance, so get a quick online quote today.
+The Hartford is our best overall provider of photography insurance and can provide the coverage you need.
+Get a quick online quote today.